-Massive oil spills often make headlines because of their destructive impact on wildlife and the environment, but what many people don't realize is that even a small amount of oil – no more than a dime-sized drop – can be deadly to birds.
+Massive oil spills often make headlines because of their destructive impact on wildlife and the environment.
+What many people don't realize, however, is that even a small amount of oil, no more than a dime-sized drop, can be deadly to birds.
 Understanding how oil affects birds can raise awareness of just how hazardous any oil spill or similar pollution can be.

 Where Oil Spills Come From